MDCAT Aggregate Calculator

 Based on the official PMDC aggregate formula.
 Always confirm final merit lists with your provincial authority.

-MDCAT Aggregate Calculator 2026: Calculate Your Exact MBBS/BDS Merit
+MDCAT Aggregate Calculator 2026 Calculate Your Exact MBBS/BDS Merit

 What Is an MDCAT Aggregate Calculator?

-An MDCAT aggregate calculator is a tool that determines your overall merit percentage for medical and dental college admission in Pakistan by combining your Matriculation, FSc (Intermediate), and MDCAT scores into a single weighted percentage using the official PMDC formula.
+An MDCAT aggregate calculator determines your overall merit percentage for MBBS/BDS admission in Pakistan by combining Matriculation, FSc, and MDCAT scores using the official PMDC formula.
+This single number — your aggregate or merit score — is what UHS, provincial admission boards, and most private colleges use to rank applicants.

-The Official PMDC MDCAT Aggregate Formula
+Official PMDC MDCAT Aggregate Formula (10/40/50)

 | Component | Weightage |